 The answer is yes!
 Find out why garlic has received such a bad rap, and how it can actually benefit your pet’s health.

 Garlic has long been regarded as a beneficial herb.
 Yet many people believe it’s harmful to dogs and should never be fed.
-The truth is, it is as safe and healthy for our pets as it is for us!
+The truth is, it is safe and even beneficial in small doses.
 So why do so many think it’s toxic?

 Some background on garlic